-The Law Library is one of the most outstanding law libraries in the metropolitan area.
-While the library’s primary goal is to support the curriculum and research needs of Hofstra Law’s students and faculty, it also serves the University community and members of the bar, who are drawn to the library by the quality of its collection and the caliber of its librarians.
+The Law Library is one of the most outstanding law libraries on Long Island.
+While the library’s primary goal is to support the curriculum and research needs of Hofstra Law’s students and faculty, it also serves the University community and members of the bench and bar, who are drawn to the library by the quality of its collection and the caliber of its librarians.

 Office of Enrollment Management